OkayAlright/MinNo/extras/making_MinNo.md

 allows the parser (a later step) to easily recognize them and construct larger grammar objects in the language.

-#### Regular Expressions and Their Use
+### Regular Expressions and Their Use
 The most typical way to construct a lexer for non-trivial syntax structures is to strap together a collection of [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) into some class or function that consumes a source file and returns a collection of tokens.

 Racket, being a language platform, has a builtin [lexer & regex library](https://docs.racket-lang.org/parser-tools/Lexers.html).
-Matt Might thinks highly of it and [uses it in his own compiler course](http://matt.might.net/articles/lexers-in-racket/).
-An example of how to construct a lexer in Racket, using our basic calculator language, may look something like the following:
+Matt Might thinks highly of it and uses it in his own compiler course.[5](http://matt.might.net/articles/lexers-in-racket/) An example of how to construct a lexer in Racket, using our basic calculator language, may look something like the following: